Cycle dates for 2016-2017

 All homework will also be put onto Show My Homework which allows students and parents to easily see what homework has been set each week.

 All homework deadlines need to be met with students given homework at least 2 days before it is due to be handed in.
 This will allow him to clarify any aspects of the work he does not understand.
 All homework should be marked and returned to the student.

-As part of their weekly homework students will be expected to complete ½ hour of LEXIA homework a week.
+As part of their weekly homework students will be expected to complete ½ hour of Accelerated Reader homework a week.
 This is completed online.
 If a student does not have access to the internet at home they can access computers in the library at lunchtimes or after school.